Cookies help us deliver our services. By using our services, you agree to our use of cookies. Learn more

 Day 4

-This day offers an interesting mix of swims and sightseeing.
-We start north of the resort and explore Pyramid reef as we swim back to Jemeluk Bay before a local lunch.
-We then take a transfer of approximately 40 minutes into Bali to the Tirta Gangga, a local Water Palace.
-As well as the spectacular views of the ponds and statues, the garden is home to two mountain fed pools, perfect for a gentle afternoon swim.
+This day offers an interesting mix of swimming and sightseeing.
+We start north of the resort and explore Pyramid Reef as we swim back to Jemeluk Bay before a local lunch.
+We then take a transfer of approximately 40 minutes into Bali to the Tirta Gangga - a local Water Palace.
+As well as the spectacular views of the ponds and statues, this garden is home to two mountain-fed pools - a perfect spot for a gentle afternoon swim!

 Day 5

-On arriving into Tulamben we swim over the wreckage of the USS Liberty which marks the end point of our swimming journey.
-There will be plenty of opportunity to swim over and dive down to explore the wreckage before heading back to Jemeluk Bay for the final time.
-That evening there is an opportunity to head into the village and enjoy a last meal overlooking the Bay.
+Upon our arrival in Tulamben we swim over the wreckage of the USS Liberty, which marks the end point of our swimming journey.
+There will be plenty of opportunities to swim over and dive down to explore the wreckage, before heading back to Jemeluk Bay for the final time.
+That evening there is an opportunity to head into the village and enjoy a last meal overlooking the bay.

 Day 6

-There is a last opportunity for a brief last swim in Jemeluk Bay before breakfast.
-After time to relax and maybe explore it’s time to check out of our accommodation before our short escape draws to a close.
+There is one final opportunity for a brief swim in Jemeluk Bay before breakfast.
+After time to relax, and maybe explore, we’ll all check out of our accommodation and with that our Bali adventure ends.

 Location Summary